Anti-pluricanonical systems on Fano varieties: Boundedness of complements

 we deduce $q(K_Z+\Theta_Z+M_Z)$ is Cartier.
 This implies $qM_Z$ is integral as $K_Z+\Theta_Z$ is integral.\\

-\emph{Step 4.} It remains to show $qM_{Z'}$ is nef Cartier where $Z'\to Z$ is a high resolution and $\dim Z$ is arbitrary.
-The nefness follows from Theorem \ref{t-adj-fib-spaces}, so we just need to show $qM_{Z'}$ is integral.
-Let $X'\to X$ be a log resolution of $(X,B)$ so that $X'\bir Z'$ is a morphism.
-Let $U_0\subseteq U$ be an open set over which $Z'\to Z$ is an isomorphism.
+\emph{Step 5.} In this step we construct a birational model $X''$ of $X'$ using MMP.
+From now on we consider the general case of $Z$, that is, when it is not necessarily a curve.
+Let $X'\to X$ be a log resolution of $(X,B)$ so that $X'\bir Z'$ is a morphism where $Z'\to Z$ is a high resolution.
+Let $U_0\subseteq U$ be a non-empty open set over which $Z'\to Z$ is an isomorphism.
 Let $\Delta'$ be the sum of the birational transform of $B$ and the reduced exceptional divisor of $X'\to X$ but with all the components mapping outside $U_0$ removed.
 We can assume the generic point of any non-klt centre of $(X',\Delta')$ maps into $U_0$.
 Run an MMP on $K_{X'}+\Delta'$ over $Z'\times_ZX$ with scaling of some ample divisor.
 By [\ref{B-lc-flips}, Theorem 1.9], the MMP terminates over $U_0'\subset Z'$, the inverse image of $U_0$.
-In fact we reach a model $X''$ such that over $U_0'$ the pair $(X'',\Delta'')$ is a $\Q$-factorial dlt model of $(X,B)$, hence $K_{X''}+\Delta''\sim_\Q 0$ over $U_0'$ and $X''$ is Fano type over $U_0'$.
-Now by [\ref{B-lc-flips}, Theorem 1.4][\ref{HMX2}], we can run an MMP$/Z'$ on $K_{X''}+\Delta''$ which terminates with a good minimal model over $Z'$ because the generic point of every non-klt centre of $(X'',\Delta'')$ is mapped into $U_0'$.
-Abusing notation, we denote the minimal model again by $X''$ which is Fano type over $U_0'$.
+In fact we reach a model $X''$ such that over $U_0'$ the pair $(X'',\Delta'')$ is a $\Q$-factorial dlt model of $(X,B)$, hence $K_{X''}+\Delta''\sim_\Q 0$ over $U_0'$ and $X''$ is of Fano type over $U_0'$.
+Now by [\ref{B-lc-flips}, Theorem 1.4][\ref{HMX2}, Theorem 1.1], we can run an MMP$/Z'$ on $K_{X''}+\Delta''$ which terminates with a good minimal model over $Z'$ because the generic point of every non-klt centre of $(X'',\Delta'')$ is mapped into $U_0'$.
+Abusing notation, we denote the minimal model again by $X''$ which is of Fano type over $U_0'$.\\